frmi2018/vuejs/wesh/README.md

 # Wesh

 My first project with vues.js, realized by following this [tutorial](https://www.youtube.com/watch?v=siy9ETx68NU) on Youtube by Fromscratch.
-See also this link to discover vue.js : https://www.youtube.com/watch?v=D3oivlcoEvw&t=0s

 📅 started in August 2021
 ✅ finish